alex8937/alex8937.github.io/_posts/study/2017-05-01-Law-of-large-number.md

 \end{split}
 \end{equation}$$

 By Lévy's continuity theorem, this finishes the proof.
 Another proof of weak law using [Chebyshev's inequality](https://en.wikipedia.org/wiki/Chebyshev%27s_inequality) can be found [here](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-262-discrete-stochastic-processes-spring-2011/video-lectures/lecture-3-law-of-large-numbers-convergence/MIT6_262S11_lec03.pdf).
-It is noted that the approach using Chebyshev's inequality assume the existence of variance for the random variables, whereas the proof with characteristic function holds always.
+It is noted that the approach using Chebyshev's inequality assumes the existence of variance for the random variables, whereas the proof with characteristic function holds always.

-## Central limit theorem
+### Spoiler:

-Law of large numbers describe the behavior that empirical average of random variables will converge to the expectation as the sample size increases, but it does not answer the question "How fast is the convergence?".
+In next post, we will look into the central limit theorem from the perspective of characteristic function.
+See you next time.